rundeck/terraform-provider-rundeck/website/docs/r/job.html.md

   Setting this creates collapsable subcategories within the Rundeck UI's project job index.

 * `log_level` - (Optional) The log level that Rundeck should use for this job.
 Defaults to "INFO".

+* `log_limit` - (Optional) A block defining the log limit settings for the job.
+The structure of this nested block is described below.

+  The `log_limit` block has the following structure:

+  * `output` - (Required) Enter either maximum total line-count (e.g. "100"), maximum per-node line-count ("100/node"), or maximum log file size ("100MB", "100KB", etc.), using "GB","MB","KB","B" as Giga- Mega- Kilo- and bytes.
+  * `action` - (Required) Enter either "halt" or "truncate" to specify the action to take when the log limit is reached.
+  * `status` - (Required) Enter either "failed" or "aborted" or any custom status.

 * `timeout` - (Optional) The maximum time for an execution to run.
 Time in seconds, or specify time units: "120m", "2h", "3d".
 Use blank or 0 to indicate no timeout.